raydog/deno-statsd-client/README.md

     Sent metrics are queued up for a short bit (see: maxDelayMs) before sending to increase the number of metrics in each TCP frame.
 However, if the backlog exceeds this number of metrics, we'll send the items sooner.

+  If connection via a Unix domain socket:

+  - `proto`: `"unix"`
+  - `path` (string)
+  - `maxQueue` (number?)
+(Default: 100)

+    Sent metrics are queued up for a short bit (see: maxDelayMs) before sending, to decrease the number of filesystem writes.
+However, if the backlog exceeds this number of items, we'll send the items sooner.

 - `sampleRate` (number?)
 (Default: 1.0)